View your shopping cart.

 $30.00

-Through the unforgettable stories of five Atlanta families, this landmark work of journalism exposes a new and troubling trend--the dramatic rise of the "working homeless" in cities across America
+A NEW YORK TIMES BEST BOOK OF THE YEAR (SO FAR) - Through the "revelatory and gut-wrenching" (Associated Press) stories of five Atlanta families, this landmark work of journalism exposes a new and troubling trend--the dramatic rise of the working homeless in cities across America

 The working homeless.
 In a country where hard work and determination are supposed to lead to success, there is something scandalous about this phrase.
 But skyrocketing rents, low wages, and a lack of tenant rights have produced a startling phenomenon: People with full-time jobs cannot keep a roof over their head, especially in America's booming cities, where rapid growth is leading to catastrophic displacement.
 These families are being forced into homelessness not by a failing economy but a thriving one.